jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

 ### 75 Money recoverable by statute
 (1) The court has jurisdiction to hear and determine a proceeding— (a) for the recovery of any penalty, expenses, costs, contribution, or similar monetary liability that is recoverable under any enactment; and
-  (b) in which the amount claimed does not exceed $350,000 excluding interest that may be payable under section 87 of the Judicature Act 1908.
+  (b) in which the amount claimed does not exceed $350,000 excluding interest that may be payable under the Interest on Money Claims Act 2016.
 (2) Subsection (1) does not apply if an enactment expressly provides that the proceeding may only be brought in another court.
 (3) In subsection (1)﻿(a), penalty does not include a fine to which a person is liable on conviction of an offence.